-Trump takes aim at agency watchdogs: ‘Give me the name’
+Trump upends virus oversight, removing key official

 Even before this week, Democrats and good-government advocates feared that Trump was using the coronavirus rescue package to reward loyalty.
 He generated consternation by selecting Brian Miller, who works in the White House counsel’s office, to a new Treasury Department position overseeing $500 billion in coronavirus aid to industry.

-Miller has worked at the Justice Department and was inspector general for nearly a decade at the General Services Administration, which has a $20 billion annual budget and oversees thousands of federal contracts.
+Miller has worked at the Justice Department and was inspector general for nearly a decade at the General Services Administration, which oversees thousands of federal contracts.
 Though he is respected in the oversight community, Miller’s role in the White House counsel’s office is troubling, watchdog groups said.

-House Speaker Nancy Pelosi criticized Trump for nominating “one of his own lawyers,” and Senate Democratic leader Chuck Schumer questioned whether someone who worked for the president could be independent.
-Those concerns were accelerated Tuesday with word that Trump was replacing the respected inspector general selected to oversee the pandemic board.
+Pelosi criticized Trump for nominating “one of his own lawyers,” and Senate Democratic leader Chuck Schumer questioned whether someone who worked for the president could be independent.
+Those concerns were accelerated Tuesday with word that Trump was replacing Fine on the pandemic board.

 “The president now has engaged in a series of actions designed to neuter any kind of oversight of his actions and that of the administration during a time of national crisis, when trillions of dollars are being allocated to help the American people,” Democratic Rep. Adam Schiff told The Associated Press.